lucydevonne/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-creates a new global variable
+ prints a number with two decimal places, followed by a new line